Join our Info Sessions to learn more about our programs or our partners!

 We will be offering a few study abroad trips in summer 2024!
 Information is being updated.
 Once details are available, you will be able to learn more under Faculty-Led Study Trips Tab.

 SAIC student safety and well-being is always the highest priority when evaluating our programs around the world.
 Staff continue to monitor alerts from the Department of State and other security information providers to determine any safety risks associated with the locations of our programs or proposed programs abroad.
 SAIC will reach out directly to program participants with guidance and take all reasonable actions to manage risks and respond to emergencies.

 Study Abroad Staff

 Victoria McAllister, Associate Director, Study Abroad

-In her free time she loves to travel the world and the USA (having been to about 20 countries so far), exploring Chicago and its neighborhoods, cooking and spending time with her family.
+In her free time, Victoria loves to travel the world and the USA (having been to over 20 countries so far) and to explore, walk, bike, or kayak through the Chicagoland region with her husband and son.